 "While there have been recent films on the history of the adult epidemic, the equally important history of the childhood epidemic, largely affecting poor and minority children, had yet to be chronicled until now. "

 Premieres on PBS June 2022!

 DON QUIXOTE IN NEWARK

 Struggling to cope with a mounting medical crisis in his New Jersey community, Oleske and his team persisted in painstaking frontline research.
-They would soon publish the first article on the disease that was ultimately called HIV/AIDS in children.
+They would soon publish the first article on the disease soon to become known as AIDS in children.

 Oleske’s entire life has been dedicated to working inside the largely poor and minority community of Newark.
 Despite the lack of funds he — along with the women of Newark — fought valiantly against the ravages the disease brought to their already hurting community.

 This documentary is the story of a visionary pediatrician who refused to follow the path of least resistance.
 Juxtaposing the dramatic events of Oleske’s exploration of pediatric AIDS with scenes from his work today in that same underserved community hospital, this film tells the story of a visionary scientist and healer.

 This story is about finding light at the end of a forbiddingly long and dark tunnel.
 It is a story of courage in the face of death and powerful redemption.

 Joseph Dorman, the founder of Riverside Films, is the winner of television’s George Foster Peabody Award for excellence.